XTB vs eToro 2026

 Dive deeper: Best Forex Trading Apps.

-XTB and eToro both deliver daily market commentary, real-time forex news from top-tier sources like Bloomberg, Reuters, and Dow Jones, plus sentiment tools that reveal long/short positioning and an easy-to-use economic calendar.
-Neither broker integrates Autochartist or research from Acuity Trading.
+XTB and eToro both give traders a solid set of market research tools, including daily market commentary, news from top-tier sources like Bloomberg, Reuters, and Dow Jones, a sentiment tool that shows long and short positioning, and an economic calendar for tracking key global events.
+Neither broker includes research from Autochartist, Trading Central, or Acuity Trading, so their built-in third-party analysis options are fairly limited.

 | Feature |